FloatingArrayDesign/FAModel/famodel/README.md

 structures and functions for bathymetry, soil conditions, and anchor holding capacity.

-## Core Class
+## The Project Class

-### Project

-The project class provides a standard data structure that combines design information (through RAFT) and site information.
+The Project class provides a standard data structure that combines design information (through RAFT) and site information.
 Currently the site information focuses on the seabed and lease area boundary.
 In the future, metocean data will also be included.